Banswara: Road

+Banswara, with its historical sites, lakes, and cultural heritage, is a wonderful destination for travelers.
+Whether you're coming from Dahod, Ratlam, or Udaipur, the road connectivities ensure that you can reach this vibrant city conveniently while enjoying the beauty of the region.
+Safe travels.

 Rail

 The Railway Ministry has approved railway line to be established to connect the Dungarpur and Ratlam station.
 The total distance between Ratlam to Dungarpur is around 187.6 km, Banswara is situated in the centre of these two stations.
-Recently railway line work in progress and final location for rail track marked by agency but now in 2021 Banswara does not have its own railway.
+Recently railway line work in progress and final location for rail track marked by agency but now in 2025 Banswara does not have its own railway.
 The two nearby cities Dungarpur and Udaipur both have their railway but Banswara does not have any railways.

 Air

 The nearest airport is at Udaipur 165 km, where there is a helipad and runways for charter planes to Talwada village airstrip around 13 km from Banswara city.
 There is no airport at Banswara itself, but nearby at Udaipur 160 km, Indore (Madhya Pradesh) 212 km & Ahmedabad (Guj) 285 km are major airports close to Banswara.

 Education

 Schools and higher educational institutions in Banswara are administered either by the Directorate of Education, the government, or private organizations.
 In 2008–09, there were 1,995 primary and middle schools, 283 secondary and senior secondary schools in the city.
 The higher education institutions in the city included Two Govt P.G.
 Colleges and & Eight Private colleges.
 For technical education one Govt.
 Polytechnic and one government engineering college and two ITI's.

 Private schools in the city—which employ either English or Hindi as the language of instruction—are affiliated to one of two administering bodies: the Rajasthan Board of Secondary Education and the Central Board for Secondary Education.